DjangoGirls/organizer-manual/accessibility/README.md

 Ask for suggestions from your coaches and attendees on other things you might want to provide.
 For example, maybe you can find a friend to volunteer time for child care.

-Good news - Google forms works really well with most screen readers!
-Feel free to use the templates that Django Girls provides for Google forms with the confidence that they are accessible for your users.

 ### Other resources

 - [Unlocking the Invisible Elevator: Accessibility at Tech Conferences](https://modelviewculture.com/pieces/unlocking-the-invisible-elevator-accessibility-at-tech-conferences), by Liz Henry